October 13, 2016

 “Build.
 Validate.
 Explore.” - Part 1: SmartSelection in Predictive Modeling Toolkit

-SmartSelection is an intelligent model training technology in pSeven that automatically selects approximation technique and its options in order to obtain the most accurate surrogate model.
+SmartSelection is an intelligent model training technology in pSeven that automatically selects approximation technique and its options in order to obtain the most accurate approximation model.

-SmartSelection allows user to focus on solving particular task without delving into details of approximation techniques and methods by automating trial-and-error process of surrogate model construction.
-It features automatic model training technology which hides the complexity of underlying machine learning algorithms behind user friendly interface.
+SmartSelection allows the user to focus on solving particular task without delving into details of approximation techniques and methods by automating the trial-and-error process of approximation model construction.
+It features automatic model training technology which hides the complexity of underlying machine learning algorithms behind a user-friendly interface.

 Let`s consider simple “Static mixer optimization” example from pSeven package.
-When engineer wants to study certain process, the DOE is used to sample data.
-Data is used as training sample to create surrogate model.
+When an engineer wants to study certain process, the DOE is used to sample data.
+Data is used as training sample to create an approximation model.